Getting to the Finish Line (A Poem)

 I can barely run up a flight of stairs

-Most recently, a work project that consumed me for months
+Most recently, a work project that was meant for three, not one

 Then I asked for help, and some was given